-- Most health regions are experiencing either no service delivery issues or minor service delivery issues attributed to recruitment and retention concerns. - Health regions reported three full time Public Health Inspector vacancies and one part time vacancy at the time of this review. - Most health regions reported minimal recruitment and retention efforts for the Public Health Inspector classification.
+- Most health regions are experiencing either no service delivery issues, or minor to moderate service delivery issues attributed to recruitment/retention concerns and budgeted resources. - Health regions reported four full-time Public Health Inspector vacancies and one parttime vacancy at the time of this review. - Most health regions reported minimal recruitment and retention efforts for the Public Health Inspector classification.

-Having reviewed the information as provided by employers and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement.
+Having reviewed the information as provided by employers, and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement.